kendo-labs/kendo-lint/README.md

 ## How to Contribute

-If you would like to contribute to kendoLint's source code, please read the [guidelines for pull requests and contributions] CONTRIBUTING.md).
+If you would like to contribute to kendo-lint's source code, please read the [guidelines for pull requests and contributions] CONTRIBUTING.md).
 Following these guidelines will help make your contributions easier to bring in to the next release.

 ## Getting Help

 Use this section to list ways that a developer can obtain help or support for this project, for instance, Stack Overflow.
 Make sure to also leave the following section:

-As a part of Kendo UI Labs, kendoLint is intended to be a community-run project, and not an official part of any Kendo UI SKU (Web, DataViz, Mobile or Complete).
+As a part of Kendo UI Labs, kendo-lint is intended to be a community-run project, and not an official part of any Kendo UI SKU (Web, DataViz, Mobile or Complete).
 As such, this project is not a supported part of Kendo UI, and is not covered under the support agreements for Kendo UI license holders.
 Please do not create support requests for this project, as these will be immediately closed and you'll be directed to post your question on a community forum.

 ## Release Notes